ZenixYT/project-rimor/README.md

 A text-based space game.

 # Credits
-zenn#0608 on Discord\n
+zenn#0608 on Discord.
-Hamburger Helper#1829 on Discord
+Hamburger Helper#1829 on Discord.